The Latest | 2 suspects arrested after Jerusalem in car attack

 Palestinians have carried out periodic attacks on Israeli cities and towns since the country’s war against Hamas began on Oct.
 7. During that time, violence has surged in the West Bank.

-Also Monday, Israel's chief of military intelligence resigned over the failure to prevent the Oct.
+Also Monday, Palestinian civil defense in Gaza said it had found 210 bodies on the grounds of a Khan Younis hospital, and Israel's chief of military intelligence resigned over the failure to prevent the Oct.
 7 attack, the first senior official to do so.

-Over the weekend, a funeral in the West Bank commemorated 14 Palestinians killed during an Israeli raid on the Nur Shams refugee camp, and several dozen people were killed in the southern Gaza city of Rafah as one child was born an orphan.

 The conflict, now in its seventh month, has sparked regional unrest pitting Israel and the U.S. against Iran and allied militant groups across the Middle East.
 Israel and Iran traded fire directly this month, raising fears of all-out war.